1970 Pakistani general election: Election campaign in East Pakistan

+Sheikh Mujibur Rahman and leaders of Awami League listening to the 1970 election result.

 The continuous public meetings of the Awami League in East Pakistan and the Pakistan Peoples Party in Western Pakistan attracted huge crowds.
 The Awami League, a Bengali nationalist party, mobilised support in East Pakistan on the basis of its Six-Points Program (SPP), which was the main attraction in the party's manifesto.
 In East Pakistan, a huge majority of the Bengali nation favoured the Awami League, under Sheikh Mujib.
-The party received a huge percentage of the popular vote in East Pakistan and emerged as the largest party in the nation as a whole, gaining the exclusive mandate of Pakistan in terms both of seats and of votes.
+The party received a huge percentage of the popular vote in East Pakistan and emerged as the largest party in the nation as a whole, gaining the exclusive mandate of Pakistan in terms of both seats and votes.

 The Pakistan Peoples Party failed to win any seats in the east.
 On the other hand, the Awami League failed to garner any seats in the west.
-The Awami League's failure to win any seats in the west was used by the leftists led by Zulfikar Bhutto who argued that Mujib had received "no mandate or support from West Pakistan" (ignoring the fact that he himself did not win any seat in East Pakistan).
+The Awami League's failure to win any seats in the west was used by the leftists led by Zulfikar Bhutto, who argued that Mujib had received "no mandate or support from West Pakistan" (ignoring the fact that he himself did not win any seat in East Pakistan).

 Bhutto uttered his infamous phrase "idhar hum, udhar tum" (We rule here, you rule there) – thus dividing Pakistan for the first time orally.

 Some Bengalis sided with the Pakistan Peoples' Party and tacitly or openly supported Bhutto and the democratic socialists, such as Jalaludin Abdur Rahim, an influential Bengali in Pakistan and mentor of Bhutto who was later jailed by Bhutto.
 Jamat-e-Islami, while supporting allowing the Awami League to form a government, was also against the fragmentation of the country.
-Conversely, several prominent figures from West Pakistan supported allowing the Awami League to rule, including the poet Faiz Ahmad Faiz and rights activist Malik Ghulam Jilani, father of Asma Jahangir, G.M Syed the founder of Sindhi nationalist party Jeay Sindh Qaumi Mahaz (JSQM) and Abul Ala Maududi, the leader of Jamat-e-Islami.
+Conversely, several prominent figures from West Pakistan supported allowing the Awami League to rule, including the poet Faiz Ahmad Faiz and rights activist Malik Ghulam Jilani, father of Asma Jahangir, G. M. Syed the founder of Sindhi nationalist party Jeay Sindh Qaumi Mahaz (JSQM), and Abul Ala Maududi, the leader of Jamat-e-Islami.